As coronavirus cases surge, hundreds of footballers jet off thousands of miles round the world - KESQ

 The club has seen its own mini outbreak after Sadio Mane and Thiago Alcantara missed Sunday’s 7-2 defeat to Aston Villa due to positive tests, before Xherdan Shaqiri tested positive on Tuesday.

-Shaqiri had already traveled to Switzerland to report for international duty before the Swiss Football Association confirmed he had tested positive, raising the question about the wisdom of holding an international break during a pandemic.
+Shaqiri had already traveled to Switzerland to report for international duty before the Swiss Football Association confirmed he had tested positive, raising the question about the wisdom of holding an international break during a pandemic, though a second test on Thursday revealed it was a false positive.

 The Ukrainian Football Association also confirmed on Tuesday that two of its players had tested positive ahead of a friendly match in the French capital of Paris, a city which has just closed bars, gyms and swimming pools for two weeks and raised the coronavirus alert to maximum following a spike in cases.